braydenwesley/CoreOS/README.md

 I plan to use the Linux Kernel

 # Dev
-- Original
-Name : Brayden Wesley
-Age : 16
+Origjnal - Name : Brayden Wesley - Age : 16